 Graduate students interested in joining the robotics group must follow the formal application procedure.
 Please check thewebsite for details and deadlines.
 Additional information can be found on the .
-Please note that this applies for both MS and PhD students.
+This applies to both students applying to the MS and PhD programs.
 Please note that I only supervise PhD students in EECS.
 If you plan to enroll in a different graduate program, I will not serve as your primary advisor, although I could be in the committee.

 I offer undergraduate research experiences to selected undergraduate students in excellent academic standing.
 If you are interested, feel free to contact me directly, but please understand that positions are limited and awarded on a competitive basis.
 Undergraduates participating in the UC LEADS, AGEP, or similar programs are encouraged to apply.
 Although prior experience in robotics is not a requirement, strong programming skills are a must.
 The best way to get involved is to take CSE 180 and do well in the class.